namshi/coding-standards/php.md

 Overview
 ________

-- Code MUST follow [PSR-2] guide unless stated otherwise
+- Code MUST follow [PSR-2] standard unless stated otherwise

 - There MUST be one blank line before namespace declaration

 - There MUST NOT be whitespaces in the empty line

 - There SHOULD be doc-block with description for all public methods.
-Constructor is exception here unless it accepts scalar or array parameters
+Constructor is exception here unless it accepts scalar or array parameters in which case you need to state what types exactly it expects

 - Double quotes SHOULD NOT be used unless you need its functionality (string interpolation, escape sequences)

-- Assignments statements MUST be aligned by equals operator
+- Assignment statements MUST be aligned by equals operator if they don't have a blank line in between

 - Fully qualified class names MUST be used for classes that don't belong to any namespace, no need for `use` statements (f.e. \DateTime)